 • Which attractions and places to visit in Oban,

-• great day trips and excursions from Oban.
+• great day trips and excursions from Oban,

-Amazing things to do in Oban
+My Favourite Things to do in Oban

-2) Visit Oban Distillery
+2) A Tour at Oban Distillery

 Craobh Haven Cottages: Seaview Self-Catering Accommodation near Oban | Watch Me See | Stay at Craobh Haben Cottages, a gorgeous self-catering accommodation near Oban with views across the sea and the Craobh Haven marina.
 Your cottage is just a stone's throw away from Oban, making it the perfect place to be based when exploring wonderfull Argyll!